One of our readers recently reached out asking for ways to add categories to a custom post type in WordPress.

 Once the plugin is activated, go to Code Snippets » Add Snippet from the WordPress dashboard.

-From the Add Snippet page, hover your mouse over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button.
+From the Add Snippet page, hover your mouse over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘+ Add Custom Snippet’ button.

 Next, add a title for your snippet at the top of the page, which is just for your reference and can be anything to help you remember what the code is for.

-Then, paste the code from above into the ‘Code Preview’ box and select ‘PHP Snippet’ as the code type from the dropdown menu on the right.
+Then, simply paste the code from above into the ‘Code Preview’ box.

 You can use the same methods to add tags to your custom post types as well.
 See our guide on categories vs. tags to learn more.